youngerheart/mongodb-io/README.md

 ```
 ['dbName1', {name: 'dbName2', collections}, ...]
 ```
-the array of database names, or database settings you want to export
+the array of database names, or database settings you want to export.

 `collections` is seems like: